icub-tech-iit/outside-collaborators/README.md

   to perform API calls.
 - The dashboard repository is required to be **public** in order to enable the [mentioning mechanism](#mentioning-a-group).
   See [FAQ](./FAQ.md) for more details.
-- When a repo entry gets removed from [repos](./repos), the subsequent action won't be able to perform any cleanup of the corresponding repository as the entry is simply missing and thus the action won't find it out.
-To circumvent this, leave the entry empty for one round to give the action the possibility to perform the required cleanup.
-Soon afterward, the entry can be safely removed.
-There are other smarter ways to get it done automatically (e.g. by comparing `HEAD` against `HEAD~`) but this is actually the simplest, also considering that if an entry is no longer declared, then it is officially no longer handled.
-  Obviously, one can also perform a manual cleanup straight away.
 - Pending [known bugs][known-bugs] 🐛

 ## 🔳 Outro